 Normally at this point I would include a long discussion of the methodology that produced graphs like this.
 But the methodology is so complicated that I put it in a whole separate chapter.
 But there is one point I need to clarify before discussing the individual topics.

 Several topics didn’t easily fit into one or other category.
 For several of them, I just had to choose the least bad category to put it in.
-But for some, it turned out to be possible to split the topic into two sub-topics, and categorise the sub-topics.
-I somewhat arbitrarily imposed a limit on myself of doing this 10 times, so the following ten topics got broken into two sub-topics each.
+But for some, it turned out to be possible to split the topic into two subtopics, and categorize the subtopics.
+I somewhat arbitrarily imposed a limit on myself of doing this ten times, so the following ten topics got broken into two subtopics each.

 |Original Topic||First Subtopic||Second Subtopic|

 |Ordinary Language||OLP Ethics||OLP Mind|

 |Freedom and Free Will||Political Freedom||Free Will|

 |Medical Ethics and Freud||Medical Ethics||Freud|